ap13ski/Celestial-Mechanics/README.md

 A simple `C#` (Windows Forms) application that simulates classical celestial mechanics using Jupiter and its four Galilean moons: Io, Europa, Ganymede and Callisto.

 The simulation employs the Euler method within an object-oriented model to compute velocity vectors and celestial bodies' positions.
-While not suitable for high-precision research due to the algorithm's limitations, its simplicity makes it ideal for educational purposes.
+While not suitable for high-precision research due to the algorithm's limitations, its simplicity makes it acceptable for educational purposes.

 You can download the executable file `Celestial.exe` on the [release page](https://github.com/ap13ski/Celestial-Mechanics/releases/tag/v.1.1).